openshift/ci-docs/content/en/docs/how-tos/multi-architecture.md

 ## Building Multi-Architecture Images

-To build an image for multiple architectures, add the `additional_architectures` field under the image configuration:
+To build an image for the default `amd64` architecutre, no extra configuration is needed.
+For adding multiple architectures, add the `additional_architectures` field under the image configuration.

+The following example will build the `my-image` for `amd64` (default) and `arm64`.

 ```yaml
 base_images: